ricardogpinho/ricardogpinho.github.io/_posts/2021-03-09-symbolic-links.md

 My first encounter with symbolic links was some weeks ago.
 I discovered them in the most stupid way.
 But I'm not going to tell that story, I'm just going to say that I needed to format my computer.
 Don't mess with `usr/bin` btw.

-I writing this because I'm using symbolic links now to create my *dotfiles* repository.
+I'm writing this post now because I'm currently using symbolic links to create my *dotfiles* repository.

 Simple:
 - I create a `dotfiles` directory somewhere in the disk
 - I make that directory a git repository
 - I dump all my configuration files in there (i.e. `.bashrc, .vimrc, and so on`)

-The thing is those configuration files are expected to be on their respective places, not on my `dotfiles` directory.
+The thing is that those configuration files are expected to be on their respective places, not on my `dotfiles` directory.
 That's where symbolic (symlinks) links comes in:

 It is possible to redirect files and folders to others places with these links.